Plug It In (song): Critical reception

 John Bush from AllMusic picked the song as one of the highlights of Kish Kash, stating that Chasez "is a surprising success" on the song and calling it "beguiling."
 Paul Mulvey of NME wrote the track, in other hands, "would result in shambles.
 But Basement Jaxx have a knack of orchestrating wreckage like few other producers, and this is a mighty record: brash, audacious, heroically over-excited."
 A Pitchfork review said the song "bathes Chasez in a tide of sighs, brutish synths and whipsmart drum breaks."

 Music video

 The music video, directed by Traktor, takes place at a factory.
 The factory, called "Second Hand Super Models", manufactures lifelike female robots.
 Basement Jaxx play two security guards at the facility.
-The boss of the company hires Chasez as a salesman to advertise the robots on TV.
+The boss of the company hires a salesman played by Chasez to advertise the robots on TV.
 When Chasez agrees to do the commercial, the boss puts on a pig mask and makes Chasez wear one too.
 The video shows footage from Chasez's commercials, which are styled like as seen on TV ads.
 After watching the commercials on their security cameras, the two guards test out the new robots on the factory floor.
 The guards eventually go too far with the controls, causing the robots to malfunction and catch fire.
 The boss runs in horrified to see the destruction, and puts his pig mask back on as he mourns what is left of the robots.